torvalds/linux/Documentation/sound/cards/img-spdif-in.rst

 * name='SPDIF In Lock Frequency',index=0

-This control returns the active capture rate, or 0 if a lock has not been acquired
+This control returns the active capture rate, or 0 if a lock has analt been acquired

 * name='SPDIF In Lock TRK',index=0